Stepper

 Usage

-When using the linear Stepper, make sure you set the incompleted steps to "Disabled" state, as well as the progress lines to "Inactive" in order to clearly communicate to the users that they may not proceed with the next steps, until the previous ones are complete.
+When using the Linear Stepper, make sure you set the incompleted steps to Disabled state, as well as the progress lines to Inactive in order to clearly communicate to the users that they may not proceed with the next steps, until the previous ones are complete.
 You should avoid combining indicators with icons and indicators with numbers.
-Keep the active step promiment, in order to give the user adequate feedback on where he is within the process.
+Keep the active step prominent, in order to give the user adequate feedback on where he is within the process.

 Do Don't